iHome unveils bedside alarm clock powered by Google Assistant

-Beginning way back in 2005, SDI Technologies off-shoot iHome built its home audio reputation off the back of the iH5 iPod docking station that doubled as a clock radio.
-More than ten years later, iHome now offers a range of speakers and headphone systems for myriad use cases, and among those are a fledgling line of voice activated radio alarm clocks.
+Going way back to 2005, SDI Technologies off-shoot iHome built its home audio reputation off the back of the iH5 iPod docking station that doubled as a clock radio.
+More than 10 years later, iHome now offers a range of speakers and headphone systems for myriad use cases, among those a fledgling line of voice-activated radio alarm clocks.

-Indeed, following on from the Alexa-powered iAVS16 alarm clock launch from September, iHome is now debuting a Google Assistant-powered counterpart.
+Now, following the Alexa-powered iAVS16 alarm clock launch last September, iHome is debuting a Google Assistant-powered counterpart.

-Costing $140, $10 less than the iAVS16, the iHome iGV1 sports many of the same features as the Alexa incarnation, including voice-controllable access to streaming services such as Spotify and Pandora.
-It can also be integrated with the broader smart home, meaning you could turn your bedroom lights on by asking your bedside companion, activate your thermostat, or turn on the coffee machine downstairs.
+Priced at $140 — $10 less than the iAVS16 — the iHome iGV1 sports many of the same features as the Alexa incarnation, including voice-controllable access to streaming services such as Spotify and Pandora.
+It can also be integrated with the broader smart home, meaning you could turn your bedroom lights on, activate your thermostat, or start up the coffee machine downstairs.

-The iGV1 isn’t the first Google Assistant-powered smart speaker aimed at the bedroom, with the the recently launched $100 Insignia offering something similar with an always-on clock display.
+The iGV1 isn’t the first Google Assistant-powered smart speaker for the bedroom, as the recently launched $100 Insignia offers something similar with its always-on clock display.
 And it’s easy enough to configure the Google Home itself to serve as your bedside alarm clock.
 However, the iGV1 sports a good old-fashioned physical snooze button, similar to the Alexa-powered iAVS16.
 So if you’ve had a rough night and your voice is a little croakier than usual, you can just reach over and smack the top of the speaker to deactivate your alarm.

 The iGV1 also comes with both Bluetooth and Google Cast functionality, giving you additional streaming options for your music, while a built-in USB port lets you charge any devices by the side of your bed.